Hebron, New York: History

 Settled in the late 18th century, Hebron was first known as the District of Black Creek.
 The British Crown granted parcels of land in the area, called "patents," to soldiers who served in the French and Indian War (1754-1763) (the North American front of the Seven Years' War).
-Most of the grants were to members of the Highland Scotch 77th Regiment.
+Most of the grants were to members of the Highland Scottish 77th Regiment.
 Many of the parcels were transferred from officers and soldiers to speculators, who sold them to New England and Scotch-Irish settlers.
 Some of the patents that form the town are Lintot, Blundell and Sheriff.
 Originals of these patents are held by the National Archives.

-The town of Hebron was formed 23 March 1786 and named after Hebron, Connecticut.
+The town of Hebron was formed March 23, 1786, and named after Hebron, Connecticut.
 Its namesake is the biblical Hebron, the largest city in the present-day West Bank, 30 km south of Jerusalem.

 The main road running north–south through the Hebron area, now named Route 22, used to be known as the “Great Northern Turnpike” (or “the Turnpike”).
 Two historic milepost markers remain in the town, one at 7047 State Route 22, the second just north of Chamberlin Mills Road.
 A third is just south of the town line with Salem, New York.
 A peddler's wagon belonging to Lorenzo Levi Brown of Hebron is in the wagon collection of the Museum of Long Island at Stony Brook, New York.

 The town developed as an agricultural community, which it still is today.
 By 1864, it was the chief potato-producing area of Washington County.
 Potatoes have been superseded by dairy farming.
 In recent decades, farms have been consolidated into larger operations.
 While the town has numerous residents whose families have been in the area for three generations, it also has new part-time residents who have second homes here.
 Others have retired here for the beauty of the area.